Therapists often ask me which trauma treatment they should learn: eye movement desensitization & reprocessing (EMDR) or progressive counting (PC).

 First of all: Yes – you should learn EMDR or PC, if you haven’t already!
 Efficient, effective trauma treatment methods enable therapists to systematically guide clients in healing from their psychological wounds.
 This is much better than merely teaching coping skills.
 When you heal, you don’t have to cope with the symptoms anymore!
 Learning EMDR or PC is a real game-changer, and the therapists we train routinely report feeling reinvigorated in their work.

-EMDR is the best of the well-established trauma therapies (as per the latest meta-analysis, currently under review), in that it is at least as effective as the other leading brands, better tolerated, and considerably more efficient.
+EMDR is the best of the well-established trauma therapies, in that it is at least as effective as the other leading brands, better tolerated, and considerably more efficient (Mavranezouli).
 EMDR can be used with children of any age, as well as adults.
-EMDR is complex, so the training is 7.5 days (spread out over several months, including the required consultation) at a typical cost of about $1,500.
+EMDR is complex, so the 2020training is 7.5 days (spread out over several months, including the required consultation) at a typical cost of about $1,500.
 At least, that’s what we charge.

 PC is a newer treatment that has done quite well so far.
-As per two published comparisons, PC appears to be about as effective as EMDR, at least as well tolerated, and considerably more efficient.
+In direct comparisons, PC was found to be about as effective as EMDR (Greenwald & Camden, 2022; Greenwald, McClintock, & Bailey, 2013; Greenwald, McClintock, Jarecki, & Monaco, 2015) while being less difficult for clients, and possibly more efficient (Greenwald, McClintock, Jarecki, & Monaco, 2015).
 That’s a pretty big deal, since EMDR is already better tolerated and more efficient than traditional CBT methods such as prolonged exposure.
-However, these are preliminary findings and more research is needed.
+However, more research is needed.
 PC can be used with children age six and older, as well as adults.
-PC is simpler than EMDR – on a par with other exposure methods – so the training is 5 days (spread out over a couple of months) at a typical cost of about $650.
+PC is simpler than EMDR – on a par with other exposure methods – so the training is 6 days (spread out over a few months) at a typical cost of about $850.

 While EMDR and PC may share some underlying mechanisms of effect, they are different procedurally as well as experientially.
 EMDR tends to involve more free association, so the client may wander through many other somehow-related memories, making connections and gaining insight.
 With PC this also happens to some extent, but less so, and the client is more likely to stay focused on the target memory.
 This difference makes EMDR a bit more appealing for clients who want insight, and PC a bit more appealing for clients who don’t want to get surprises (unpredictable exposure to other memories) during the session.